git @ Cat's Eye Technologies tagfarm / master README.md

 multiple media trees in your filesystem.
 The topmost directory of a media tree is called

-the *media root* and it is identified by having a directory
+the *media root* and it is identified by the fact that it contains a directory

-called `by-tag` in it.
+called `by-tag`.
 When `tagfarm` is started, it finds the media root it will operate

 on, by looking for the `by-tag` directory, first in the current directory, then in every